JohanPetersson/episerver-taxonomy/README.md

     {
     }

 The only thing that's needed is to inherit from `TaxonomyData`.
-You can define different types of taxonomy, e.g. `CategoryData`, `CountryData` and add more properties to the content types.
+You can define different types of taxonomy items, e.g. `CategoryData`, `CountryData` and add more properties to the content types.

-Then you can add a property to a content type so editors can select taxonomy data.
+Then you can add a properties to content types so editors can select taxonomy items.
 Since `TaxonomyData` is an implementation of `IContent` you can use any property that accepts `ContentReference`.
 This Add-on has a convenient way to define a `ContentReference` property by marking it with the `[Taxonomy]` attribute:

     [Taxonomy]
     [Display(Name = "News category")]